j1an5/workers-oauth-provider-forgbot/storage-schema.md

 5. Access tokens expire automatically after their TTL.

 6. Refresh tokens do not expire and are stored directly in the grant; they remain valid until the grant is revoked.
+   - When the `strictOAuth21RefreshTokens` option is enabled, refresh tokens are one-time use, and a new refresh token is issued with each refresh grant.

 7. When a grant is revoked:
    - All associated access tokens are found using the key prefix `token:{userId}:{grantId}:` and deleted